San Patricio County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you took a breath or blood test and the results showed a Blood Alcohol Content (BAC) of 0.08 or higher, the Texas DPS will attempt to suspend your license.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, the Texas DPS will attempt to suspend your license.
+The length of the suspension varies according to TX law.
+You may be issued a temporary driving permit valid until the ALR hearing or the start of the suspension period.

 If You Refused Testing